semo21/ClickerGame/Development Log.md

 - Began refactoring UIManager, AudioConfigDataAsset and MyPLayerController scripts.
   - Realized that some script is handling too many responsibilites.
   - Realized the need for a global coordinator to manage communication between systems like UIManager, audio sources, and AudioConfigDataAsset.

+### 07.31.25.

+- Investigated architecture strategies for connecting UIManager with AudioConfigDataAsset.
+  - Focused on designing a global coordinator -- or initializer, manager etc -- for better decoupling and system communication.